 In addition, junior college athletes usually go through this decision process much more quickly than their high school counterparts.
 That should be important for any coach involved in recruiting process to understand and remember, because it will affect how you were able to tell your program story, and the time with which people have to tell it.
 Most college coaches over-estimate the time they have to help form a decision in the mind of their junior college prospect, and end up getting burned by that at some point in the process when the prospect makes their decision sooner than expected.

-As far as student athletes who are being recruited as a result of going through the NCAA transfer portal, they emulate the decision making process of junior college transfers, with one important exception:
+As far as student athletes who are being recruited as a result of going through the NCAA transfer portal or individually contacting a school or coach, they emulate the decision making process of junior college transfers, with one important exception:

 They made the decision to go to a four year college or university as a student-athletes, and now something has gone wrong with that original plan.
 Whereas a junior college athlete might’ve been a little frustrated with having to go to junior college in order to gain the opportunity to play in the four-year school eventually, athletes who are coming through the portal tend to be a little shellshocked.
 They became disillusioned by a coach’s broken promise, or they missed being close to home, or the coach left for another job, or she broke up with her boyfriend…somewhere along the way, something did not go according to plan, and now they are reeling – personally, and as a college student and athlete.